rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 Like the [indexalator](#index-normalizing-iterators),
 the "offsetalator", or offset-normalizing iterator (`include/cudf/detail/offsetalator.cuh`), can be used for offset column types (INT32 or INT64 only) without requiring a type-specific instance.
-This helpful when reading or building [strings columns](#strings-columns).
+This is helpful when reading or building [strings columns](#strings-columns).
 The normalized type is `int64` which means an `input_offsetsalator` will return `int64` type values for both INT32 and INT64 offsets columns.
 Likewise, an `output_offselator` can accept `int64` type values to store into either an INT32 or INT64 output offsets column created appropriately.